TimOliver/libjxl-cocoa/README.md

 After running `sh build.sh all`, you'll find:

 **Per-platform** (in `build-<platform>/static/` and `build-<platform>/dynamic/`):
-- `libjxl.xcframework` — Static or dynamic framework for a single platform
+- `jxl.xcframework` — static or dynamic XCFramework for a single platform

 **Combined** (in `output/`):
-- `libjxl-static.xcframework` — Static XCFramework with all platforms
+- `jxl-static.xcframework` — static XCFramework with all platforms
-- `libjxl-dynamic.xcframework` — Dynamic XCFramework with all platforms
+- `jxl-dynamic.xcframework` — dynamic XCFramework with all platforms

 **Zips** (in `output/`):
-- 8 per-platform zips (e.g., `libjxl-ios-static.xcframework.zip`)
+- 8 per-platform zips (e.g. `libjxl-v0.11.2-xcframework-ios-static.zip`)
-- 2 combined zips (`libjxl-static.xcframework.zip`, `libjxl-dynamic.xcframework.zip`)
+- 2 combined zips (`libjxl-v0.11.2-xcframework-static.zip`, `libjxl-v0.11.2-xcframework-dynamic.zip`)

 ## CI / Releases

-Releases are built via a GitHub Actions workflow (`build.yml`), triggered manually with a version number input.
-The workflow builds all platforms and uploads all 10 xcframework zips as release assets.
+Releases are built via a GitHub Actions workflow (`.github/workflows/build.yml`), triggered manually with a version number input.
+The workflow builds all platforms, updates `Package.swift` with the new version and checksums, commits, and uploads all 10 zip files as release assets.

 ## License